BAlmeidaS/zettelkasten/Zettelkasten/Rule-based system - Expert system.md

 Usually they have the knowledge separated from its processing (Inference engine and Knowledge base are isolated) - There are a couple of [[Chaining Inference techniques]]

+This is a common shell of a expert system:
 ![[Pasted image 20231010001057.png|600]]

 [[Conventional Programs vs rule-based systems]]